pinterest/ktlint/docs/rules/standard.md

     ```

 !!! note
-    This rule handles indentation for many different language constructs which can not be summarized with a few example.
+    This rule handles indentation for many different language constructs which can not be summarized with a few examples.
 See the [unit tests](https://github.com/pinterest/ktlint/blob/master/ktlint-ruleset-standard/src/test/kotlin/com/pinterest/ktlint/ruleset/standard/rules/IndentationRuleTest.kt) for more details.

 Rule id: `indent`

 ## Max line length

 Ensures that lines do not exceed the given length of `.editorconfig` property `max_line_length` (see [EditorConfig](../configuration-ktlint/) section for more).
 This rule does not apply in a number of situations.
-For example, in the case a line exceeds the maximum line length due to a comment that disables ktlint rules than that comment is being ignored when validating the length of the line.
+For example, in the case a line exceeds the maximum line length due to a comment that disables ktlint rules then that comment is being ignored when validating the length of the line.
 The `.editorconfig` property `ktlint_ignore_back_ticked_identifier` can be set to ignore identifiers which are enclosed in backticks, which for example is very useful when you want to allow longer names for unit tests.

 === "[:material-heart:](#) Ktlint"